 It's a challenge dealing with assumptions people make about his stammering speech and with his own frustrations, but Christ’s peace keeps him from bitterness.

 March 21 is World Down Syndrome Day.
 People with Down syndrome tend to be particularly relational, loving to make connections with other people, feeling life deeply.
-Couples who have a child with Down syndrome have a lower divorce rate than the general population.

 What is the most disabling condition in any community or church community?
 Vinnie Adam's answer will surprise and challenge you.

 I was not born disabled, nor have I been disfigured in any way.
 But the insidious invasion of my Parkinson’s Disease continues to dismantle one aspect or another of my otherwise ordinary daily life.

 Disability Awareness Sunday is an opportunity to raise awareness concerning people with disabilities and to explore their full engagement in the church's life.

 Use this brief litany as a tool to welcome and engage the gifts of people with disabilities.

 Who wants to listen to people prattle on about “God’s will” when, frankly, they don’t have a clue what the mind of God is with regard to any particular situation?